What Is Design Thinking? [5 Stages and Advantages]

 design thinking

-After this, the design process unfolds in stages such as prototype testing, user research, product improvement plans, etc. Since the design process is non-linear and circular, it is referred to as the design thinking cycle.
+After this, the design process unfolds in stages such as prototype testing, user research, product improvement plans, etc. Since the design process is non-linear and circular, it is called the design thinking cycle.

-Some experts say that it started in the 1960s when Buckminister Fuller, an American from MIT, created a systematic approach to examine the design and solve issues.
+Some experts say it started in the 1960s when Buckminster Fuller, an American from MIT, created a systematic approach to examining the design and solving issues.

-Now fast forward the next three decades, in the 1990s there was a bloom of service design.
-The service design required its users to overcome complex issues which were modern in nature with a user-centric approach.
+Fast forward to the next three decades.
+In the 1990s, there was a bloom of service design.
+The service design required its users to overcome complex issues that were modern with a user-centric approach.

-In addition to this, in the year 1992, Richard Buchanan published an article called ‘Wicked problems in Design Thinking.’
+In addition, in 1992, Richard Buchanan published an article called ‘Wicked Problems in Design Thinking.’
 This introduced design as an approach to solving intricate problems with a holistic perspective.
-The design thinking that we know of today is a result of the development that has happened in this domain for years.
+The design thinking we know today results from years of development in this domain.

-Design Thinking is such a well-established field now that you can even earn a degree in it!
+Design thinking is a well-established field now that you can even earn a degree in!
 It is used by organizations and industries all over the world.

 Though its application can differ from place to place, design thinking generally proceeds in 5 main stages.
 They are as follows: